Errors Dynamics in Affine Group Systems: Differential Equations of Error Dynamics in the Affine Group System

-If $f_{u_t}$ satisfies the affine group property~\eqref{eqn:affine_system_def}, the above invariant error dynamics is a linear group system when $w_t=0$. \end{lemma} \begin{proof} The result follows from~\eqref{eqn:continuous_noisy_model_right},\eqref{eqn:dynamics_noisy_X} and~$(iii)$ of Proposition~\ref{pro:linear_and_affine}. \end{proof} \begin{remark} The invariant error system exhibits a remarkable property in that its behavior is decoupled from the state of the underlying system, instead being determined by the input and estimate data.
-This characteristic confers an advantage in maintaining symmetry during the observer design process.
-The concept of the invariant error system has been investigated in the works of Barrau and Bonnabel \cite{Barrau, Bonnabel2006SymmetryPreservingO}. \end{remark}
+{Thanks to Proposition~\ref{pro:linear_and_affine}, it is easy to see that~\eqref{eqn:dynamic_invariant_error} is a linear group system when~$w^\wedge_t\equiv0$.
+Therefore, \eqref{eqn:dynamic_invariant_error} can be regarded as a linear group system with an additional disturbance term.} \begin{remark} The invariant error system~\eqref{eqn:dynamic_invariant_error} exhibits a remarkable property in that its behavior is decoupled from $X_t$ of the underlying system, instead just being determined by $u_t$ and $\hat{X}_t$.
+This characteristic confers an advantage in maintaining symmetry during the observer design process, which has been investigated in the works of Barrau and Bonnabel \cite{Barrau, Bonnabel2006SymmetryPreservingO}. \end{remark}

-\begin{remark} When $w_t$ is considered as an extra system input, the invariant error dynamics in~\eqref{eqn:dynamic_invariant_error} can be viewed as an affine group system. \end{remark}

-Let $\xi_t^L, \xi_t^R\in\mathbb{R}^{d}$ denote Lie logarithm of the left-invariant and right-invariant error, i.e., the transformed error, which writes $\xi_t^L=\log_{\rm m}(\eta_t^L)$ and $\xi_t^R=\log_{\rm m}(\eta_t^R)$.
+Let $\xi_t^L, \xi_t^R\in\mathbb{R}^{d}$ denote Lie logarithm of the left-invariant and right-invariant error, i.e., the transformed error, which writes $\xi_t^L\triangleq\log_{\rm m}(\eta_t^L)$ and $\xi_t^R\triangleq\log_{\rm m}(\eta_t^R)$.
 In the sequel, we will drop the superscript from the two notations when there is no need to specify which error we are working with.
-Next, we describe our findings regarding the dynamics of the $\xi_t$ that evolves in the Lie algebra. \begin{theorem} We consider the invariant error dynamics and assume that $\dexpm(-\xi_t)$ is invertible during $t\in[t_0,T)$, where $T\in(t_0,\infty]$.
+Next, we describe our findings regarding the dynamics of the $\xi_t$ that evolves in the Lie algebra. \begin{theorem}[{Error dynamics with smooth disturbance}] We consider~\eqref{eqn:dynamic_invariant_error} and assume that $\dexpm(-\xi_t)$ is invertible during $t\in[t_0,T)$, where $T\in(t_0,\infty]$.
 Then, the dynamics of $\xi_t$ is given by

 where $A_t$ is defined in~\eqref{eqn:dynamics_xi}. \end{theorem} \begin{proof} We only prove for the left-invariant error case.
 The superscript $L$ is omitted from $\eta_t^L$ and $\xi_t^L$.
 By Theorem 5 of \cite{Hunacek2008}, we have that $ (\eta^{-1}_t\dot{\eta_t})^\vee= \dexpm(-\xi_t)\dot{\xi_t}. $ Since $\dexpm(-\xi_t)$ is bijective by assumption,